William (1797 ship): Career

 In early I804, John Leigh and Captain John Ainsworth decided that New Calabar offered the possibility of a better than 100% profit to their partnership.

-4th enslaving voyage (1804–1805): Captain John Ainsworth acquired a letter of marque on 5 June 1804.
-He sailed from Liverpool on 28 June and acquired captives at Bonny and New Calabar.
+4th voyage transporting enslaved people (1804–1805): Captain John Ainsworth acquired a letter of marque on 5 June 1804.
+He sailed from Liverpool on 28 June, to acquire captives at Bonny and New Calabar.
+In 1804, 147 vessels sailed from British ports on voyages to transport enslaved people; 126 of these vessels sailed from Liverpool.

-Leigh and Ainsworth's plan was that William would arrive in New Calabar after the July-August yam harvest.
+Leigh and Ainsworth's plan was that William would arrive in New Calabar after the July–August yam harvest.
 In addition to captives, Ainsworth could acquire yams to feed the captives during the Middle Passage.
-If she let the Bight of Biafra by October or November she would arrive in the West Indies in time to sell the captives during the beginning of the sugar harvest.
+If she left the Bight of Biafra by October or November she would arrive in the West Indies in time to sell the captives during the beginning of the sugar harvest.

 In late November 1804, William was off the Guianas when a French privateer attacked her.
 Although William was able to repel the attack, she was badly damaged.

 William arrived at Suriname on 1 December with 196 slaves.
 There the factors forced Ainsworth "to sell his Slaves at best price."
 Because of the damage to William, Ainsworth could not sail to another market in the West Indies.

 William sailed from Suriname on 29 January 1805 and arrived back at Liverpool on 27 March.
 She had left Liverpool with 31 crew members and had suffered six crew deaths on her voyage.
 On her return, Leigh stated that "altho this Vessel looked so very favorable at one time we fear not much profit will aris[e]."

 5th enslaving voyage (1805–loss): Captain David Christie acquired a letter of marque on 5 June 1805.
 He sailed from Liverpool on 28 June.
 He started to acquire captives at Malembo.